-Once your emergency fund of three to six months’ worth of expenses is established, you can continue investing toward significant life goals — an important step in your financial future.
-Debt shouldn’t stand in the way of your ability to start a family or buy a home.
+Once your emergency fund of three to six months’ worth of expenses is established, you can continue investing toward other significant life goals.
+Debt shouldn’t stand in the way of your ability to start a family, buy a home, or plan for retirement.

 There’s definite benefit in knowing that you’ve started investing, and even in instances where debt exists, it’s good to set up an investment account to get things started.
 Even if you can only contribute $10 or $20 per paycheck per month to your emergency investment fund in addition to your debt payoff, it’s worth doing.